McDonald's Canada: History

 Chicago-born George Cohon founded the company.
 The first store opened in 1967 in Richmond, British Columbia as the Western Canadian franchisee and operated with the U.S. operations.
 Cohon was the Eastern Canadian franchise and opened his store in 1968 on Oxford Street West in London, Ontario.
 In 1971, Cohon merged the two operations to one national operation.
 Cohon was responsible for developing the eastern Canadian franchises.

 Opening of the 600th McDonald's Canada location at the SkyDome in August 1989; the McDonald's location has since been replaced by office space.

 McDonalds Canada was a food sponsor at EXPO 86 in Vancouver with their floating restaurant nicknamed the McBarge.

 In 1989, McDonald's was awarded the concessionary rights to the newly built SkyDome in Toronto.
 One of the requirements was to sell hotdogs, resulting in the first time McDonald's sold the product.
 Part of the stadium also included the largest McDonald's in Canada.
 The now closed restaurant was located at the base of the CN Tower.
 In 1993, the franchise briefly sold hot dogs outside the venue at reduced prices and in unlabelled carts, which was criticized by the other 25 hot dog vendors.
 The first PlayPlace opened in Niagara Falls, Ontario in 1995.

 The flagship location opened in 2013 near Yonge-Dundas Square (now Sankofa Square) in Toronto.
 Poutine was launched as a menu item nationally in 2013 (it was previously available only in Quebec).
 In 2015, the company noted reduced customer traffic.
 That same year, salads were launched, with sodium and fat content that were comparable to other menu items.
 Salads were then discontinued during the COVID-19 pandemic in Canada.
-In 2020, McDonald's partnered with Snapchat, with some job applicants sending 30-second videos through the platform.
 In 2021, locations in Ontario attached COVID-19 vaccine flyers to takeout orders.

 In February 2025, following the 4 Nations Face-Off with Canada and the United States, McDonald's Canada temporarily renamed two restaurants in Edmonton, Alberta and Newmarket, Ontario to McDavid's, named after Edmonton Oilers captain Connor McDavid.